PM part of mafia that targets political opponents: Maryam

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan Muslim League-Nawaz (PML-N) Vice President Maryam Nawaz on Saturday called out Prime Minister Imran Khan, accusing him of being part of the mafia that pressurises judges into targeting and punishing its political opponents.
+ISLAMABAD: The Pakistan Muslim League-Nawaz (PML-N) Vice President Maryam Nawaz Saturday called out Prime Minister Imran Khan, accusing him of being part of a mafia that pressurises judges into targeting and punishing its political opponents.

 On her Twitter account, Maryam told the PM, “You’re a part of the mafia that pressurises judges into targeting and punishing your political opponents.
 It is you who used the institutions to settle scores with your opponents and defaced and maligned them in the process.
 Shame on you.”

+Through another tweet after her meeting with Hamza Shahbaz Sharif, Maryam said, “Just met Hamza at the NAB detention cell.
+He is Masha’Allah well & in high spirits.
+His 6 months old daughter’s expressions on seeing her father were worth capturing.
+Bravo Hamza!”

-ISLAMABAD: The Pakistan Muslim League-Nawaz (PML-N) Vice President Maryam Nawaz on Saturday called out Prime Minister Imran Khan, accusing him of being part of the mafia that pressurises judges into targeting and punishing its political opponents.
+ISLAMABAD: The Pakistan Muslim League-Nawaz (PML-N) Vice President Maryam Nawaz Saturday called out Prime Minister Imran Khan, accusing him of being part of a mafia that pressurises judges into targeting and punishing its political opponents.

 On her Twitter account, Maryam told the PM, “You’re a part of the mafia that pressurises judges into targeting and punishing your political opponents.
 It is you who used the institutions to settle scores with your opponents and defaced and maligned them in the process.
 Shame on you.”